alexandervantrijffel/dotnetcorewebapp/README.md

 ```
 minikube ip
 ```
-So with Minikube the dotnetcorewebapp is available at http://$(minikube ip):5555 and http://$(minikube ip):30555.
+Hence with Minikube the dotnetcorewebapp is available at http://$(minikube ip):5555 and http://$(minikube ip):30555.

 ## Installation of kubernetes